nf-core/ampliseq/docs/output.md

   * `rel-table-ASV.tsv`: Tab-separated relative abundance table for all ASVs.
   * `qiime2_ASV_table.tsv`: Tab-separated table for all ASVs with taxonomic classification, sequence and relative abundance.

-### Barplot
+#### Barplot

 Produces an interactive abundance plot count tables that aids exploratory browsing the discovered taxa and their abundance in samples and allows sorting for associated meta data.

 **Output files:**

-* `barplot/`
+* `qiime2/barplot/`
   * `index.html`: Interactive barplot for taxa abundance per sample that can be viewed in your web browser.

-### Alpha diversity rarefaction curves
+#### Alpha diversity rarefaction curves

 Produces rarefaction plots for several alpha diversity indices, and is primarily used to determine if the richness of the samples has been fully observed or sequenced.
 If the slope of the curves does not level out and the lines do not becomes horizontal, this might be because the sequencing depth was too low to observe all diversity or that sequencing error artificially increases sequence diversity and causes false discoveries.

 **Output files:**

-* `alpha-rarefaction/`
+* `qiime2/alpha-rarefaction/`
   * `index.html`: Interactive alphararefaction curve for taxa abundance per sample that can be viewed in your web browser.

-### Alpha diversity indices
+#### Alpha diversity indices

 Alpha diversity measures the species diversity within samples.
+Diversity calculations are based on sub-sampled data rarefied to the minimum read count of all samples.
 This step calculates alpha diversity using various methods and performs pairwise comparisons of groups of samples.
+It is based on a phylogenetic tree of all ASV sequences.

 **Output files:**

+* `qiime2/phylogenetic_tree/`
+  * `tree.nwk`: Phylogenetic tree in newick format.
+  * `rooted-tree.qza`: Phylogenetic tree in QIIME2 format.
+* `qiime2/diversity/`
+  * `*.txt`: File that describes the rarefaction depth (file name and file contant).
-* `alpha-diversity`
+* `qiime2/diversity/alpha_diversity/`
   * `evenness_vector/index.html`: Pielou’s Evenness.
   * `faith_pd_vector/index.html`: Faith’s Phylogenetic Diversity (qualitiative, phylogenetic).
   * `observed_otus_vector/index.html`: Observed OTUs (qualitative).
   * `shannon_vector/index.html`: Shannon’s diversity index (quantitative).

-### Beta diversity indices
+#### Beta diversity indices

 Beta diversity measures the species community differences between samples.
+Diversity calculations are based on sub-sampled data rarefied to the minimum read count of all samples.
 This step calculates beta diversity distances using various methods and performs pairwise comparisons of groups of samples.
 Additionally principle coordinates analysis (PCoA) plots are produced that can be visualized with [Emperor](https://biocore.github.io/emperor/build/html/index.html) in your default browser without the need for installation.
+This calculations are based on a phylogenetic tree of all ASV sequences.

 **The following methods are used to calculate community dissimilarities:**